mirajspk/dsa-queue-simulator/README.md

 ## Run the Simulation

 ### Prerequisites
-- **C++ Compiler**: Ensure you have a C++ compiler installed.
+- **C++14 Compiler**: Ensure you have a C++14 or later compiler installed.
-- **CMake**: Required to generate the build system and automatically fetch SFML during the build process.
+- **CMake>=3.28**: Required to generate the build system and automatically fetch SFML during the build process.

-**Note**: The program was developed and tested on macOS.
+**Note**: The program was developed and tested on macOS and.
 To run on Linux or Windows systems, you may need to extend the current `CMakeLists.txt` to support your system.

 ### How to run?
 [Clip below]